daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/iot-led.md

 Finally, if a value of ‘<code>HIGH</code>’ or ‘<code>LOW</code>’ was received we’ll want to act on it.
 We use the digitalWrite function to turn the pin on or off depending what was received.
 After that we return an integer value of 1 to indicate everything was successful.

 {% include note.html type="hint" title="Conditions" text="There are several different types of condition which can be checked.
 We covered equality (==), but there is also inequality (!=) which checks if two item don’t match.
 For numbers we can also see if there are more (>) or less (<) than another value, as well as more than or equal to (>=) and less than or equal to (<=)<br/><br/>Read more at: [http://arduino.cc/en/Tutorial/IfStatement](http://arduino.cc/en/Tutorial/IfStatement) and [http://arduino.cc/en/Reference/if](http://arduino.cc/en/Reference/if)" %}

+{% include note.html type="hint" title="Conditions" text="If your conditions only execute one line of code you can simplify your statements and remove the curly brackets surrounding them e.g. <code> if(command == \"HIGH\")    state = HIGH;</code>.
+But it's generally good practice to include them!" %}

 **Finally, add the cloud function**